exabiome/gtnet/README.md

 gtnet predict data/small.fna > data/small.tax.csv
 ```
 The first time you run `predict`, the model file will be downloaded and stored in the
 same directory that the `gtnet` package is installed in.
-Thefore, for the this to be successful,
+Therefore, for the this to be successful,
 you must have write privileges on the directory that `gtnet` is installed in.

 Filtering predictions